emagiz/emdocs/mds/microlearning/crashcourse-messaging-pick-up-files.md

 ## 3. Pick up Files

 One of the easiest connectivity methods to implement within eMagiz is the retrieval of files from a local directory.
 With this method, eMagiz will periodically look whether (new) files are ready for consumption.
-There are three key considerations you should take into account when picking up files:
+There are four key considerations you should take into account when picking up files:

 - What are the determining criteria to define when a file is "ready" to be picked up (age, pattern, size, etc.)
 - With what frequency is eMagiz going to check for new files